fullscreeninteractive/silverstripe-restful-helpers/README.md

 Handles authenication and provides common functions for serving and parsing API requests.
-Compared to `silverstripe-restfulserver` this module does very little scaffolding of models and fields out of the box but instead relies on developers to design the API layout (although scaffolding helpers are available
+Compared to `silverstripe-restfulserver` this module does very little scaffolding of models and fields out of the box but instead relies on developers to design the API layout (although scaffolding helpers are available)

-- see below)

 ## Installation